How To Get a Tourist Visa to China in 2026

 Step 1: Determine if You Need a Tourist Visa

-China now offers visa-free entry to travelers holding ordinary passports from 43 countries, including France, Germany, Italy, Spain, the Netherlands, Malaysia, Switzerland, Japan, Australia, and more.
+China now offers visa-free entry to travelers holding ordinary passports from about 50 countries, including the UK, Canada, France, Germany, Italy, Spain, the Netherlands, Malaysia, Switzerland, Japan, Australia, and more.
 This applies to visits for tourism, business, family, exchange, or transit, for stays up to 30 days.

 If you’re not from one of these countries, you’ll likely need a visa.
 Check if your country uses a visa center in addition to your local Chinese embassy or consulate, as this affects where and how to apply.
 Always confirm the latest entry policies before your trip.